ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 ---

-2. What is the difference between sampling with vs. without replacement?
+Q. What is the difference between sampling with vs. without replacement?
 Name an example of when you would use one rather than the other?

 <details><summary><b>Answer</b></summary>